 If you have a problem or concern, you only need to read the parts of this chapter that apply to your situation.
-The guide that follows will help.
+The information below will help you find the right section of this chapter for problems or complaints about benefits covered by Medicare or MassHealth (Medicaid).